Can seroquel cause rhabdomyolysis

 • Seizures: Repeated or prolonged seizures can cause muscle breakdown and increase the risk of rhabdomyolysis.
 It’s crucial to manage seizures effectively and take preventative measures to minimize the risk of muscle damage.

-See also Seroquel psychotic episodes
+See also Seroquel treatment anxiety

 By being mindful of these lifestyle factors and taking appropriate precautions, you can reduce your risk of developing rhabdomyolysis.
 Always consult with your healthcare provider if you have any concerns or questions about your risk factors.